 Visit the Utah Olympic Park

-What is there to do in Park City if you don’t ski?
+What is there to do during your Park City summer if you don’t ski?

 Well there is plenty more to do than just hit the slopes in this awesome city, during the winter time and the summer time!